anilmainali/wilsonmar.github.io/evangelist/index.md

 {% include evangelist_links.html %}

-The list above is an extension of the vocabulary defined in the Pragmatic Marketing approach.
+The list above is partly an extension of the vocabulary defined in the Pragmatic Marketing approach.

 ### What do technical evangelists do?